South Dakota v. Wayfair: How the Decision Impacted E-commerce

 In the South Dakota v.
 Wayfair decision, the United States Supreme Court ruled 5-4 that states can require out-of-state sellers to collect and remit sales tax on sales to in-state customers despite the out-of-state seller's lack of a physical presence within the state.

 While this decision was a hot topic for out-of-state sellers when first announced, there was some uncertainty about how states might respond at the time.
 Now that some time has passed, nearly all states have responded and have done so in a manner that potentially increases the sales tax compliance burden on out-of-state sellers.

 Since it has been some time since the Wayfair decision was announced, it is important to understand the background surrounding the issues.
-Prior to the Wayfair decision it was generally required that an out-of-state seller needed a substantial physical presence (i.e., employees or property) within a state before the out-of-state seller would be required to collect and remit sales tax.
+Before the Wayfair decision, it was generally required that an out-of-state seller needed a substantial physical presence (i.e., employees or property) within a state before the out-of-state seller would be required to collect and remit sales tax.
 The physical presence standard was previously upheld by cases such as Quill Corp. v.
 North Dakota and National Bellas Hess, Inc. v.
 Department of Revenue of Ill.

 As more and more of today's consumers began making purchases using internet-based retailers, the disconnect between the evolving marketplace and the historical physical presence standard became a concern for many state governments.

 Before Wayfair v.
 South Dakota